 2. Some spiders are extremely venomous.

 If a Black Widow bites you, you may experience a high fever, rising blood pressure, nausea, and sweating.
 Brown Recluse spider bites cause different symptoms, including pain, restlessness, and trouble sleeping.
-Their bite can leave an ulcerating sore that requires a doctor’s care.
+More importantly, their bite can leave an ulcerating sore that requires a doctor’s care.

 3. Having spiders is a sign you have other bugs as well.

 Spiders need to feed to survive.
 Spiders are carnivores, so they aren’t going to eat the food that’s in your cupboards.
-Instead, they eat other insects, such as cockroaches, crickets, and other nuisance pests.
+Some might think spiders help prevent some of these pests. but, instead, insects, such as cockroaches, crickets, and other nuisance pests all become an infestation.
 So, it stands to reason that if you have spiders, there are other bugs in your home that the spiders are eating to stay alive.

 4. Spider webs make your home look messy.

 This one is obvious.
 Having spider webs draped around your home makes you look like a poor housekeeper.
 You’ll find both active webs and abandoned webs around your house, as well as the remains of insects the spiders have consumed.